 There are currently no topics for this game.

-TriviaOriginally live action videos were filmed and was going to be used, but were cut out.
-These can now be seen in the PS2 game Twisted Metal: Head-On (Extra Twisted Edition).
+Cut contentOriginally live action videos were filmed and were going to be used, but they were cut out.
+These can now be seen in the PS2 game Twisted Metal: Head-On - Extra Twisted Edition.

 Related Web Sites